microsoft/tfs-cli/README.md

 queue time      : Fri Aug 21 2015 15:07:49 GMT-0400 (Eastern Daylight Time)
 ```

-## Troubleshooting
 If you used `--save` to set a default value for an option, you may need to override it by explicitly providing the option with a different value.
 You can clear any saved settings by running `tfx reset`.

+## Troubleshooting

 To see detailed tracing output, you can set a value for the `TFX_TRACE` environment value and then run commands.
-That may offer a clue into the problem.
-It will certainly help if logging an issue.
+That may offer a clue into the problem (and will certainly help if logging an issue).

-<sub>Linux/OSX</sub>
+### Linux/OSX

 ```bash
 export TFX_TRACE=1
 ```

-<sub>Windows</sub>
+### Windows
 ```bash
 set TFX_TRACE=1
 ```